Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

 <a id="domains"></a>
 ### Domains

-A domain is a set of indices which specify how to iterate over the elements it maps onto.
+A domain represents a set of indices.
+Domains can be used to specify the indices of an array, or the indices for a loop.
 For arrays, our most common use case, the domain specifies:
 - the size and shape of the array
 - if and how the elements of the array are distributed across the locales

-We will cover locales in more detail in a later section, but you can think of a locale as a single computer in a cluster of computers all working together to solve a problem.
+We cover locales in more detail in a later section, but you can think of a locale as a single computer in a cluster of computers all working together to solve a problem.

 A distributed domain contains information about which locale an array element is stored on.